htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   when the ``-opencl`` argument was used.
   :jira:`729`

-- Fixed a bug that prevented Singularity jobs from running when the singularity binary emitted many warning messages to stderr.
-  :jira:`698`

 - Fixed a bug that could the starter to crash after transferring files under certain rare circumstances.
 This also corrected a problem which may have been causing the number of bytes transferred to be undercounted.